School health and nutrition services: History

+A Catholic Church conciliar statement published in 1965 noted that "look[ing] after the health of the pupils" was an important task for the state in relation to children's education in schools.

-Unesco published a set of tools, to support the FRESH framework, to guide those wishing to set up school health services around the world.
+UNESCO published a set of tools in 2001 to support the FRESH framework, to guide those wishing to set up school health services around the world.
 Designed primarily for developing nations, these tools can be of universal use.
 The main emphasis of these tools is on: